greglapit/solitude/obs_summer-guide/Cameron Onboarding.md

 # Rules

 You get one action per turn.
 This action includes summoning a card (courtesy of red joker), or sharpening/chipping your weapon.
 Once your action is used, you must attack with one of your weapons.
+Your weapons have **limited durability**

 The enemy rank is usually how much damage and health they have.
 Once you commit an attack, you and the targeted enemy will fight.
 Whoever's damage is lower will take the difference in health.

+You are limited on how many cards you can summon based on the red joker's energy.
+You can recharge his energy by playing 3 aces.

+# Gameplay

+* 10 rounds before boss
+* Random boss chosen from suit (jack, queen, king)
+* After final suit is black joker
+* infinite mode after
 # Bosses

 * after fighting through the waves of enemies of the suit, you encounter the bosses